 Debbie Reynolds Fast Facts

+APRIL 20: Actress/author Debbie Reynolds attends the 18th Annual LA Times Festival Of Books at USC on April 20, 2013 in Los Angeles, California.
 Marriages: Eddie Fisher ; Harry Karl ; Richard Hamlett Has been known to say, "Yes, I'm Princess Leia's mother" when referring to her daughter, actress and author Carrie Fisher, who played the character in the Star Wars movie universe.
-Since the 1950s, she has been involved with The Thalians, a group of entertainment professionals who support mental healthcare issues.

 Add your comments below